I was originally going to call this site “Wittgenstein’s Ruler.”

 One judges the length of a rod and may look for and find some method of judging it more exactly or more reliably.
 So – you say – what is judged here is independent of the method of judging it.
 What length is cannot be defined by the method of determining length.
 To think like this is a mistake. . . .
 And one wants to compare ‘ever more accurate measurements of length’ with the nearer and nearer approach to an object.
 But in certain cases it is, and in certain cases it is not, clear what ‘approaching nearer to the length of the object” means.

-Wittgenstein’s writing can be fairly obtuse, but what this says to me is that the object of measurement determines the output of measurement.
+Wittgenstein’s writing can be fairly obtuse, but what this says to me is that the object that’s doing the measuring determines the output of measurement.

-Either way, my preferred articulation of the issue is this: Most people’s observations say more about the person doing the observing than what’s being observed.
+My preferred articulation of the issue is this: Most of the time, people’s observations about something else reveal more about the observer than what’s being observed.
 I’m not sure if this is the same concept that Wittgenstein or Taleb are driving at, but it’s a central focus of my thinking.
 So at the risk of narcissism, I’ll call this McCarthy’s Maxim.

 Taleb calls this an authority question, but to me, it’s more of a critical thinking question.
 An essay by Paul Krugman on gun control will be more instructive on what an exceedingly intelligent, east coast liberal thinks about guns than the issue of gun control itself.
 An essay by Paul Krugman on the Japanese recession will say more about what a traditional Keynesian thinks about economic policy than the nuances of the Japanese recession.
 And so on.